Bente Stein Mathisen

 Bente Stein Mathisen (born 1 February 1956) is a Norwegian politician for the Conservative Party.

 Personal life

 Born in Oslo on 1 February 1956, Mathisen grew up in Porsgrunn as a daughter of politician Arnfinn Johs.
 Stein.

 Political career

 Local politics

 Mathisen was a member of Asker municipal council from 1992 to 2003 and Akershus county council from 2003 to 2015.

 Parliament

 She served as a deputy representative to the Parliament of Norway from Akershus during the term 2009-2013, and in 2013 she was elected as a full member of the Parliament.
 She was a member of the Standing Committee on Labour and Social Affairs from 2013 to 2017.

-A depity member of the Storting from 2017, she deputised for Jan Tore Sanner from 2017 to 2021, while Sanner served in government.
+A deputy member of the Storting from 2017, she deputised for Jan Tore Sanner from 2017 to 2021, while Sanner served in government.
 She was a member of the Standing Committee on Scrutiny and Constitutional Affairs from 2017 to 2021.